looker-open-source/sdk-codegen/packages/extension-playground/README.md

 ## Purpose

 The extension playground is a simple extension that allows changes to the extension SDKs to be quickly prototyped and tested.
-Do not save prototyping to this repo as the this extension should remain simple.
+Do not save prototyping to this repo as this extension should remain simple.
 Instead, demos of extension SDK changes should be added to the [extension examples repo](https://github.com/looker-open-source/extension-examples).